 - Multiple data sources are used to identify members eligible for the CCIP.
-Members meeting criteria for participation in the program are identified on a monthly basis. - Member participation rates in the program are measured annually. - Condition monitoring, member adherence to care plans, consideration of other health conditions, and lifestyle barriers are accounted for in work with participating members, as indicated by clinical practice guidelines. - Use of nationally recognized clinical guidelines that are reviewed at a minimum of every two years unless the guidelines change sooner. - Member interventions are based on individualized member needs and clinical guideposts. - Systematic program monitoring is integrated into the program, Program progress is reviewed at least annually and opportunities for improvement are addressed.
+Members meeting criteria for participation in the program are identified on a monthly basis and invited to enroll in the program. - Member participation rates in the program are measured annually. - Primary program interventions focus on home blood pressure monitoring, education on lifestyle modifications to reduce cardiovascular risk, medication access and adherence, and connection to services, supports, and resources. - Condition monitoring, member adherence to care plans, consideration of other health conditions, and lifestyle barriers are accounted for in work with participating members, as indicated by clinical practice guidelines. - Use of nationally recognized clinical guidelines that are reviewed at a minimum of every two years unless the guidelines change sooner. - Member interventions are based on individualized member needs and clinical guideposts. - Systematic program monitoring is integrated into the program, Program progress is reviewed at least annually and opportunities for improvement are addressed.

-Торіс Product Line Chronic Care Improvement Plan (CCIP/Disease Management) Cardiovascular Disease Cal MediConnect, Medi-Cal, and L.A.
+Торіс Product Line Chronic Care Improvement Plan (CCIP/Disease Management) Cardiovascular Disease D-SNP, Medi-Cal, and L.A.
 Care Covered